 Although she did go on to get an MFA, Evans says "you certainly don't need credentials to be a writer."

 The Judge's Challenge

-The rule for Round 7 is a character must leave town and a character must arrive in town.
-A "town" could be anywhere — a city, a village or the bright lights of New York City.
+Each round's judge comes up with a specific challenge.
+For Round 7, Evans laid down this one: A character must leave town and a character must arrive in town.
+A "town" could be anywhere — a city, a village or under the bright lights of New York City.

 Evans moved around a lot growing up, and a lot of the stories in her collection are about moving and arriving.